History, tourist information, and nearby accommodation

 Barbara Hepworth Museum and Sculpture Garden - 0.1 miles (Museum)

 St Ives, St Leonard's Chapel - 0.3 miles (Historic Church)

 St Ives, St Nicholas Chapel - 0.5 miles (Historic Church)

 Towednack Church - 2.4 miles (Historic Church)

-Nearest Accommodation to St. Ives:
+Nearest Holiday Cottages to St Ives: